brontosaurusrex/brontosaurusrex.github.io/_posts/2017-05-31-alsa-master-volume-display.md

 ## Solution

-A bash script like [this](https://raw.githubusercontent.com/brontosaurusrex/postbang/master/bin/printVol), and tint2 config entrie like this
+A bash script like [this](https://raw.githubusercontent.com/brontosaurusrex/postbang/master/bin/printVol), and tint2 (You will want latest tint2 version from git) config entrie like this

     #-------------------------------------
     # E = EXECP